dgroomes/vscode-playground/README.md

 Follow these instructions to get up and running with this project.

-1. Attach VS Code to the dev container
+1. Attach VS Code to the dev container (skip this if you're using Cursor)
    * When you open VS Code in a project that contains a dev container configuration file (`.devcontainer/devcontainer.json`), VS Code will usefully prompt you with a notification like the following.
    * <img src="screenshots/reopen-in-containers-screenshot.png" alt="Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container" width=500/>